mongodb/specifications/source/server-selection/server-selection.rst

 selection rules.

 2018-12-13: Update tag_set example to use only String values

+2019-05-20: Added rule to not send read preferene to standalone servers

 .. [#] mongos 3.4 refuses to connect to mongods with maxWireVersion < 5,
    so it does no additional wire version checks related to maxStalenessSeconds.